-Among the winners that Colin Hayes trained from that first crop were Bodega, Fearella, Intrepid Star, Return To Reno, Truly Brave, Daring Escape, Nyasa, Out Of Danger and Going Great.
+Among the winners that Colin Hayes trained from that first crop were Bodega, Fearella, Intrepid Star, Return To Reno, Truly Brave, Daring Escape, Nyasa and Going Great.
 But it was one filly and one colt in particular from Without Fear’s first issue that established the stallion’s reputation and reinforced Hayes’s.
 Desirable was the filly and Unaware was the colt.
 Desirable, owned by Bob Robertson, was a daughter of the Le Filou mare High Desire.
 A brilliant two-year-old she not only won the V.R.C.
 Lightning Stakes against the older horses, but took out the A.J.C. and V.R.C.
 Sires’ Produce Stakes double besides.
 When she was beaten into second placing the V.A.T.C.
-Blue Diamond Stakes at Caulfield as the 4/5 favourite it was by another daughter of Without Fear trained by Colin Hayes in Out Of Danger.
+Blue Diamond Stakes at Caulfield as the 4/5 favourite it was by a daughter of Atilla trained by Colin Hayes in Out Of Danger.
 By the time she was retired from the racecourse, Desirable had won 10 races from 22 starts and $207,070 in prizemoney.

 Unaware was well-named being by Without Fear from Clipjoint.
 A daughter of Chatsworth II, Clipjoint and Hayes had a history.
 A good filly in New Zealand, Clipjoint had won the 1963 C.J.C.
 Canterbury Welcome Stakes.
 New Zealand trainer Merv Ritchie brought the brown mare across the Tasman in the spring of 1966 to contest the Cups.
 Hayes took over the horse when Ritchie went back, and later he bought her for stud.
 Not long after she had been in Hayes’ Semaphore stables, Clipjoint won a race at Victoria Park but returned a positive swab.
 Hayes was initially disqualified for a year but the verdict was overturned on appeal to the S.A.J.C. committee, but not before the trainer had spent a month sweating over it.
 Whatever the torment Clipjoint briefly caused Hayes over that affair, she more than compensated by dropping Unaware.